Be Well. Do Well.

 Reading, doing challenging puzzles such as crosswords or Sudoku, debating issues with others who have opposing viewpoints, learning a new language or musical instrument, trying a new hobby, or teaching and tutoring others are all ways to maintain or improve your intellectual wellness.

-Occupational wellness is a sense of satisfaction with your choice of work.
+Occupational wellness is a sense of satisfaction with your choice of employment.
 It involves balancing work and leisure time, building relationships with coworkers, and managing workplace stress.

 An occupational wellness goal might include finding work that is meaningful and financially rewarding.
 Finding work that fits with your values, interests, and skills can help maintain occupational wellness.